hawkinsw/CPPTimes/functioncall.md

 When statements in C++ program work together to accomplish a particular task that none of them could accomplish on their own, it makes sense to group those statements together in a unit and give them a name.
 We call the unit a _function_ and the name, if it's a good one, usually describes the action or task that those statements are performing.

-Precisely, then, a _function_ is a combination of
+Precisely, a _function_ is a combination of

 1. A set of statements
 2. A name for those statements.

 Names of functions must follow the same rules as the names for variables.

-Just like you have to declare/define a variable before you use it, programmers have to declare a function before they can use it.
+Just like you have to declare a variable before you use it, programmers have to declare a function before they can use it.
 A function _declaration_ is a way to communicate to other programmers how to use a function.

 Some functions calculate a _result_, some functions perform side effects (see below) and some do a combination of both.
-We use a function by _calling_ it (sometimes developers sometimes use the term _invoking_ as a synonym).
+We use a function by _calling_ it (sometimes developers sometimes use the term _invoke_ as a synonym for _call_).
 A function call (or invocation) is just like any ordinary expression.
 The value of the function call expression is the function's result.

 One of the really cool things about functions is that we can use them and take advantage of their calculations _without having to know how they do the work_!
-For instance, although we have no idea how to perform number-theoretic calculations, if another programmer defined a function that performed factorization of a very large number into two primes we could still use their work! (*PS*: If a programmer _did_ do that, they would be [worth a ton of money](https://en.wikipedia.org/wiki/RSA_(cryptosystem)#Integer_factorization_and_the_RSA_problem)!).
+For instance, although we have no idea how to perform number-theoretic calculations, if another programmer defined a function that performed factorization of a very large number into two primes, we could still use their work! (*PS*: If a programmer _did_ do that, they would be [worth a ton of money](https://en.wikipedia.org/wiki/RSA_(cryptosystem)#Integer_factorization_and_the_RSA_problem)!).

 Working with something (like a function) without worrying about its details is called _abstraction_.
 Abstraction is the process of removing the detail to simplify and focus attention on the essence (J. Kramer, ``Is abstraction the key to computing?,'' Communications of the ACM, vol. 50, no. 4, pp. 37–42, Apr.
 2007, doi: 10.1145/1232743.1232745.).
 There's another way to say the same thing that is a little pithier: Abstraction is the process of remembering what is important in a given context and forgetting what's not.

 To reiterate, abstraction is just a fancy term for hiding details.
-The person who wrote the function knows the details of how the function does its work but we, the users, do not.
+The person who writes a function that we use knows the details of how the function does its work but we, the users, do not.
 We (again, the users) only care about _what_ the function does and not _how_ it does it.

 #### Functional Side Effects